waterwheel31/cloud_formation/README.md

 ## Specs

-- A web app deployed into 4 application servers (in 2 private subnates) with Load Balancer on public subnets
+- A web app deployed into 4 application servers (in 2 private subnets) with Load Balancer on public subnets
 - Eash machine has
     - 2 vCPUs
     - 4 GB RAM